Estimate Time5 min

 • Individual states sponsor 529 plans and have varying total account maximums determined by a given state.

-• In 2024, individuals can gift up to $18,000 in a single 529 plan without those funds counting against the lifetime gift tax exemption amount.
+• In 2024, individuals can gift up to $18,000 in a single 529 plan without those funds counting against the lifetime gift tax exemption amount, although most states no longer allow 2024 contributions after the end of the calendar year.

 • Research state tax exemptions, fees, and returns to determine the best 529 plan for your family.